launchflow/buildflow-docs/docs/walk-throughs/local_pubsub_streaming.md

 # Local GCP Pub/Sub to Parquet

-In this walkthrough we will run a BuildFlow pipeline that reads from a local Pub/Sub topic and writes the data to a local parquet file.
+In this walkthrough we will run a BuildFlow application that reads from a local Pub/Sub topic and writes the data to a local parquet file.
 You can find all the code for this walk through [here](https://github.com/launchflow/buildflow/blob/main/buildflow/samples/local_pubsub_walkthrough.py).

 ## Getting Started

 In order to follow this guide you must have the `gcloud` CLI installed.
 Instructions for that can be found [here](https://cloud.google.com/sdk/docs/install).
 You must also have the pubsub emulator component installed.
 You can install that with:

 ```
 gcloud components install beta pubsub-emulator